-Anaga Rural Park is a protected natural area in the northeastern tip of Tenerife.
+Anaga Rural Park is a protected natural area in the northeastern tip of Tenerife, Canary Islands.
 This mountainous region full of craggy peaks and deep ravines was declared a UNESCO Biosphere Reserve in 2015.
 Anaga earned its UNESCO status in part because it encompasses the largest Laurel forest on the island and many other endemic plants.
 It’s also the oldest part of Tenerife, as it was formed by a volcanic eruption 7 to 9 million years ago.

 Though Spain’s largest Canary Island might be famous for resort towns and package tourism, it also harbors many unspoiled and mysterious places like Macizo de Anaga.
 Here, you can eat in cave dwellings, hike through sub-tropical forests, and swim in natural pools.
 Though many people visit Anaga in a single day, we recommend 3 full days.